 The single most import thing to 'have' is a safety consciousness, an attitude that is strictly oriented to safety.
 Research shows that most accidents do not occur during storms or rough weather.
 Rather, they happen when water is calm, conditions are fine and you are unworried about any problems.
 That's when everything goes sideways.
 Going overboard is not a slow, graceful process – it is sudden, unexpected and for many, a fatal experience.

 In 2011, the US Coast Guard reported that 73%% of the sailor fatalities was due to drowning.
 However, only some 25% of those who drowned were actually sailing!
 Of those who drowned, 84% were NOT wearing a life jacket.
-(Recreational Boating Statistics 2011, USCG) The story is clear – most sailors who drowned were not engaged in dangerous sailing conditions but rather when anchored, docking, moving casually around their boat or just relaxing on board – clearly not times when one would be worried about a mishap.
+(Recreational Boating Statistics 2011, USCG) The story is clear – most sailors who drowned were not engaged in dangerous sailing conditions but rather were anchored, docking, moving casually around their boat or just relaxing on board – clearly not times when one would be worried about a mishap.
 And the cause?
 Suggested by the USCG report as the single leading cause? – operator inattention (77%).

 This attitude of awareness, preparedness or mindfulness is vital in ensuring your safety on the water.
 The Canadian Safe Boating Council with the participation of the Canadian Coast Guard and other Canadian marine groups has a superb set of free videos entitled Cold Water Boot Camp.
 If this doesn't clearly show the risk of dying in cold water, nothing will.